Measure Angle on Diagram Online

 • Making a quick visual decision about a textbook figure, then reserving calibrated tools for work that affects safety, code compliance, or fabrication.

 Some instructional diagrams are not drawn to scale, so measuring the picture may not match the intended answer.
-The measure angle on diagram page reports geometry from the pixels you mark, so perspective, lens distortion, compression, low resolution, and unclear edges can affect the answer.
+The workflow page reports geometry from the pixels you mark, so perspective, lens distortion, compression, low resolution, and unclear edges can affect the answer.
 Use it for measuring angles in diagrams and labeled graphics, planning, learning, and documentation; verify critical construction, engineering, medical, or safety decisions with calibrated equipment and a qualified professional.

 Diagram images are handled in the browser during normal measurement and are not uploaded by the tool.